THE ENEMY FROM SPACE

 One of the aspects I dislike about the first two Quatermass films was the importation of American star Brian Donlevy in the role of Quatermass.
 Where he should demonstrate intellectual power and wisdom, Donlevy gives an angry bullish performance, constantly barking orders at subordinates.
 In the opening scenes here, he is chewing out and threatening to fire his associates for diverting resources without even first doing something like attempting to see what they are doing.
 To the characters favour, he at least calms down after that point and the role becomes somewhat more like what a Quatermass should be.

-Outside of Quatermass, Nigel Kneales other tv works are: 1984 (1954), a live adaptation of the George Orwell novel; The Creature (1955) about the search for The Yeti; The Road (1963) about a haunting that may be an example of time travel; The Year of the Sex Olympics (1970) about a future dulled into compliance by televised sexual competitions; Wine of India (1970) about future euthanasia; The Stone Tape (1972) about a scientific investigation into a haunting; the six-episode tv anthology series Beasts (1976), which all featured unseen monsters; the seven-episode comedy series Kinvig (1981) about two science-fiction fans who are transported into real encounters with UFOs; and the ghost story tv movie The Woman in Black (1989).
+Outside of Quatermass, Nigel Kneales other tv works are: 1984 (1954), a live adaptation of the George Orwell novel; The Creature (1955) about the search for The Yeti; The Road (1963) about a haunting that may be an example of time travel; The Year of the Sex Olympics (1970) about a future dulled into compliance by televised sexual competitions; Wine of India (1970) about future euthanasia; The Stone Tape (1972) about a scientific investigation into a haunting; the six-episode tv anthology series Beasts (1976), which all featured unseen monsters; the seven-episode comedy series Kinvig (1981) about an SF fans who has an encounter with aliens; and the ghost story tv movie The Woman in Black (1989).
 Kneales film scripts were The Abominable Snowman (1957) adapted from The Creature, the adaptation of H.G.
 Wellss The First Men in the Moon (1964), the occult film The Witches/The Devils Own (1966) and uncredited work on Halloween III: Season of the Witch (1982).

 Val Guests other genre films include: the comedy Mr Drakes Duck (1951) about a duck that lays radioactive eggs; Hammers Nigel Kneale adaptations The Quatermass Xperiment (1955) and The Abominable Snowman (1957); the end of the world film The Day the Earth Caught Fire (1961); some scenes of Casino Royale (1967); the sf pop music film Toomorrow (1970); and the prehistoric drama When Dinosaurs Ruled the Earth (1970).